tanav2202/starred/README.md

 - [GokuMohandas/Made-With-ML](https://github.com/GokuMohandas/Made-With-ML) - Learn how to responsibly develop, deploy and maintain production machine learning applications.
 - [cryptonhq/btc_tweets_analysis](https://github.com/cryptonhq/btc_tweets_analysis) - Sentiment analysis of tweets related to **BITCOIN** on order to understand market sentiment and to use this to increase the accuracy of future predictions made using previous BTC data [here]()
 - [DerwenAI/kglab](https://github.com/DerwenAI/kglab) - Graph Data Science: an abstraction layer in Python for building knowledge graphs, integrated with popular graph libraries – atop Pandas, NetworkX, RAPIDS, RDFlib, pySHACL, PyVis, morph-kgc, pslpython,
-- [cryptonhq/btc_value_estimation](https://github.com/cryptonhq/btc_value_estimation) - Bitcoin value forecast using twitter sentiment analysis and previous data.
-- [parulnith/Face-Detection-in-Python-using-OpenCV](https://github.com/parulnith/Face-Detection-in-Python-using-OpenCV) - Face Detection with Python using OpenCV
-- [kb22/Heart-Disease-Prediction](https://github.com/kb22/Heart-Disease-Prediction) - The project involves training a machine learning model (K Neighbors Classifier) to predict whether someone is suffering from a heart disease with 87% accuracy.
-- [parulnith/Building-a-Simple-Chatbot-in-Python-using-NLTK](https://github.com/parulnith/Building-a-Simple-Chatbot-in-Python-using-NLTK) - Building a Simple Chatbot from Scratch in Python (using NLTK)
-- [g-shreekant/Sales-Prediction-of-Walmart-using-Machine-Learning](https://github.com/g-shreekant/Sales-Prediction-of-Walmart-using-Machine-Learning) - The purpose of this project is to develop a predictive model and find out the sales of each product at a given Walmart store.
 - [tuangauss/DataScienceProjects](https://github.com/tuangauss/DataScienceProjects) - The code repository for projects and tutorials in R and Python that covers a variety of topics in data visualization, statistics sports analytics and general application of probability theory.
 - [google-research/google-research](https://github.com/google-research/google-research) - Google Research
 - [labmlai/annotated_deep_learning_paper_implementations](https://github.com/labmlai/annotated_deep_learning_paper_implementations) - 🧑‍🏫 59 Implementations/tutorials of deep learning papers with side-by-side notes 📝; including transformers (original, xl, switch, feedback, vit, ...), optimizers (adam, adabelief, ...), gans(cyclegan,